 Check out our complete checklist on how to change strata management companies here: https://tribemgmt.com/blog/how-to-change-property-management-companies

-We suggest introducing council to at least two community managers to ensure the fit is right for everyone.
+We suggest introducing Council to at least two community managers to ensure the fit is right for everyone.
 Once the manager is in place, we communicate and introduce them to owners through a photo and bio to help your community get to know and identify them.

 In the case of absence such as vacations (we do promote a healthy work-life balance), we ensure your back-up manager will provide assistance as needed.
-Both your back-up manager and Managing Broker has visibility of your Community Manager’s tasks and timelines via our task tracking tool.
+Both your back-up manager and Managing Broker have visibility of your Community Manager’s tasks and timelines via our task tracking tool.
 Your back-up manager is consistent to ensure continuity even if your manager is away.